cortoproject/corto/README.md

 source configure
 make clean all
 ```
-Validate your build by running the test cases:
+Verify your build by running the the test suite:
 ```
 sh test/language/run.sh
 ```